BoarIncorporated/Funcaptcha-Solver-Bloxcaptcha/README.md

 For alternatives or a new unflagged solver please contact https://t.me/Dinglenut18 (paid)

-To purchase high quality unused fingerprint go to https://fingerprinting.my (min 10k)
+To purchase high quality unused fingerprint go to https://fingerprinting.my or contact my telegram (min 10k do not try to bargain to 1k please)